-- In dorsiflexion the forefoot is raised, and the angle between the front of the leg and the dorsum of the foot is diminished.
-Principal muscle involve tibialis posterior.
-Accessory muscles are extensor digitorum longu, extensor digitorum hallucis and peroneus tertius.
+- In dorsiflexion, the forefoot is raised, and the angle between the front of the leg and the dorsum of the foot is diminished.
+Principal muscle involves tibialis posterior.
+Accessory muscles are extensor digitorum longus, extensor digitorum hallucis, and peroneus tertius.

 - In plantar flexion, the forefoot is depressed, and the angle between the leg and the foot is increased.
-Gastrocnemius and soleus via tedoachilles are principal muscles whereas plantaris , tibialis posterior, flexor hallucis longus and flexor digitorum longus are accessory muscles.
+Gastrocnemius and soleus via tendoachilles are principal muscles whereas plantaris, tibialis posterior, flexor hallucis longus, and flexor digitorum longus are accessory muscles.

-In dorsiflexion, the anterior talofibular ligament is loose, and the calcaenofibular ligament is taut.
+In dorsiflexion, the anterior talofibular ligament is loose, and the calcaneofibular ligament is taut.
 This is reversed in plantarflexion.

 Blood Supply of Ankle Joint

-Ankle joint receive blood supply from branches of anterior tibial, posterior tibial, and peroneal arteries.
+Ankle joint receives blood supply from branches of anterior tibial, posterior tibial, and peroneal arteries.

-Ankle is frequently injured, especially in motor vehicular trauma and sports injuries.
-Most common injury is sprain but different pattern of fracture injuries can occur depending upon the forces acting on the joint at the time of injury.
+The ankle is frequently injured, especially in motor vehicular trauma and sports injuries.
+The most common injury is a sprain but different pattern of fracture injuries can occur depending upon the forces acting on the joint at the time of injury.

-Dislocation of the ankle are rare because the joint is very stable due to the presence of the deep tibiofibular socket.
+Dislocation of the ankle is rare because the joint is very stable due to the presence of the deep tibiofibular socket.
 But it can accompany fracture of one of the malleoli.